ahmademadd/Processor-Execution-Simulator/README.md

 # Processor Execution Simulator

 ## Introduction
 The **Processor Execution Simulator** is a multithreaded simulation of processor execution for tasks.
 It models a synchronized set of processors executing tasks based on priority and execution time.
-The simulator processes input from a text file describing tasks and outputs a detailed execution report.
+The simulator processes input from a text file describing tasks and outputs a detailed cycle-by-cycle execution report.

 ## Features
 - Fixed number of processors throughout the simulation.